High School Counseling Office

 COSTS: All programs do vary but students and families are typically responsible for round trip airfare, travel insurance, travel documents (passports/visas), spending money and any addtional travel or tours.

 APPLICATION PROCESS: Begins in late August/eary September each year.
 Coursework in advanced level foreign language is strongly recommended.
 See your high school counselor in 10th grade to begin discussing the opportunity!

 A few popular programs are listed below:

 College and University representatives visit, primarily in the fall, to speak with interested students.

-Announcements of these visits are made in advance for students to secure a pass from Mrs. Young in the High School Guidance Office, Rm 150.
+Announcements of these visits are made in advance for students to secure a pass from the High School Guidance Office, Rm 150.

 Students are welcome to secure a pass ahead of time.